 LOS ANGELES (AP) — Having an 80-pound Labradoodle as a travel buddy means B.L.
 Ochman can quickly separate the hotels that love dogs from those that just put up with them.

-A bed-and-breakfast she visited north of New York City wouldn't let her pooch Benny trot around in the main house.
+A bed-and-breakfast she visited north of New York City wouldn't let her pooch Benny trot around in the main house, among other troubles.
 Ochman, a Manhattan Internet strategist, has since discovered Audrey's Farmhouse, a B&B in Wallkill, New York, that caters to dogs and doesn't charge pet fees that can top hundreds of dollars.

 "Dog-friendly means your dog is welcome," she said.
 "If the dog is welcome, he shouldn't cost extra money.
 Of course, I am a dog owner, not an innkeeper."